Inquest support for a

 We can also help put you in touch with specialist organisations that can provide further support during this difficult time.
 By way of example, we work closely with charity INQUEST, who provide an invaluable source of support and information where someone has died in prison.

-However, we also understand that families may not have financial compensation as their main goal.
-We will fully investigate what happened, seek an apology and work to bring about changes to ensure that no other family has to suffer the loss of a loved one in similar circumstances.
+However, we also understand that you may not have financial compensation as your main goal.
+We will therefore fully investigate what happened, seek an apology and work to bring about changes to ensure that no other family has to suffer the loss of a loved one in similar circumstances.